grafana/opensearch-datasource/README.md

 ### OpenSearch version

-Be sure to specify your OpenSearch version in the version selection dropdown.
+Be sure to click the `Get Version and Save` button.
 This is very important as there are differences on how queries are composed.

 ### Min time interval